A question that a specific oracle reports on with a preset number of outcome slots. Analogous to events from PM contracts v1.

 Redeems (1 - all Index Sets) of Positions that are predicated on a single Condition and collection identifier.

-Resulting in either more Outcome Tokens in a shallower position, or a conversion of Outcome Tokens into the Collateral Token, depending on whether it’s a Root Position or Non-Root Position.
+Resulting in either more Conditional Tokens in a shallower position, or a conversion of Conditional Tokens into the Collateral Token, depending on whether it’s a Root Position or Non-Root Position.

 - To redeem a position, you need: